SAEON/mnemosyne/README.md

 ## Viewing/retrieving files
 Tools that understand cloud-optimized formats (i.e. COGs, Zarrs, etc.) should work flawlessly when pointed to files hosted on this server.
-Otherwise, some examples:
+Otherwise, some examples of explicit HTTP requests:

 ***Download entire file via cURL***
 ```